We believe in solutions that put people first

 By turning on Balance Shield Alerts, members will be informed via push notification when their bank balance falls below an amount they can specify, ranging from $0-$400.
 If their bank balance falls below $100, they can also enable Balance Shield Cashouts, which will preemptively cash out up to $100 of their earnings.

-In 2018, we helped affected community members save $20 million in overdraft fees.
-And now, we're excited to help even more people avoid overdraft fees with our latest service.
+We're excited to help people avoid overdraft fees with our latest service.

 Like the rest of our app, Balance Shield Alerts is free to our community.